aws-samples/aws-plugin-for-slurm/README.md

 ### `partitions.json`

-You must create this file to specify the groups of nodes and associated partitions that Slurm can launch in AWS.
+This JSON file specifies the groups of nodes and associated partitions that Slurm can launch in AWS.

 ```
 {